AdobeDocs/campaign-classic.en/help/integrations/using/about-adobe-id.md

 * Securer password management policy.
 * Use of Federated ID accounts (external ID provider).

-Adobe IMS (Identity Management System) helps admins create and manage user's access to applications and services.
+Adobe Identity Management System (IMS) helps admins create and manage user's access to applications and services.
 For more information on the different types of Adobe IDs, refer to [this page](https://helpx.adobe.com/enterprise/using/identity.html).

 >[!IMPORTANT]
 >